sadiaph@gmail.com

 featured poet, Porridge, Theatre Deli, London

-featured poet, Women & War: An Un-silencing, commissioned by Gentle/Radical, The Open University and Festival of Voice
+featured poet, Women & War: An Un-silencing, The Open University and Festival of Voice, Cardiff

 PUBLICATION